Making the switch from graphic to UX/UI design

 In-person workshops or classes, like General Assembly, are sometimes pricey, but can be fantastic!
 Word of caution: I’ve heard mixed reviews, and they’ve always hinged on the teacher, so be sure to ask around about the class/teacher before you sign up.

-Book-wise, definitely check out "Dont Make Me Think" by Steve Krug.
-After that, check out this list of unforgettable UX reading material by my favorite design partner.
+Book-wise, definitely check out “Dont Make Me Think” by Steve Krug.
+After that, check out this popular list of UX/design books you can run through.

-When it comes to tools, Sketch app is where it's at.
-Familiarize yourself with Sketch and pick one of the beginner-friendly prototyping tools (Invision or Marvel would be a good choice.)
+When it comes to tools, Figma app is where it’s at.
+Familiarize yourself with Figma and pick one of the beginner-friendly prototyping tools (Invision or Marvel would be a good choice.)
+A second choice would be Sketch app since it’s been around longer, and has a stronger community base.
 I highly recommend the book Design+Code for uncovering Sketch’s abilities.

 As far as resources go, the IxD community has a generous helping of useful bits.
 Immerse yourself in interface design patterns by visiting: